The Laurier Library offers senior level high school students an opportunity to gain experience with library research at the university level.

 High school research vs. university research

-High school students are eligible for a free library card granting in person borrowing privileges at any library within the TriUniversity (TUG) Library consortium: Laurier, the University of Waterloo and the University of Guelph.
+High school students are eligible for a free library card granting in person borrowing privileges at Laurier.

 To obtain a library card, fill in the online registration form.
 You will be notified by email when the card is ready to be picked up.

-The card is valid for the school year, from September 1 to May 30 (renewable for students returning to highschool in the fall).
-Students may borrow a total of 20 books from the circulating collections of the TUG libraries.
-Loan period is two weeks.
-Books may be renewed online or in person.
+The card is valid for the school year, from September 1 to May 30 (renewable for students returning to high school in the fall).
+Students may borrow a total of 20 books.
+Loan period for books is 14 days.
+Loan period for DVDs and audio CDs is three days.
+Items may be renewed online or in person.

-High school students may visit any of the TUG libraries and access electronic resources (journals, databases) on site.
+High school students may visit the Laurier Library and access electronic resources (journals, databases) on site.
 Ask staff at the service desk for directions to the public access workstations on main and 3rd floor.
+A limited collection of electronic resources is available from off campus for all patrons including high school students.

 We are committed to providing programs and services accessible to all students and faculty.
 Please contact us if you require accommodation for a disability during any of our workshops.